 You use the Tracking consent functionality, if, for example, you do not want to gather statistical data that contains personal information, such as IP addresses, names, email addresses, posts on social networks, etc. Sitefinity CMS has several modules and connectors that gather such information.
-These are, for example, the Sitefinity CMS Analytics module, DEC and Marketo connectors.
-If you have created a custom cookie that is unique and is attached to a user in order to identify her or him, this can also be considered personal information.
+These are, for example, the Sitefinity CMS Analytics module, Sitefinity Insight and Marketo connectors.
+If you have created a custom cookie that is unique and is attached to a user to identify them, this can also be considered personal information.

 Scope of Tracking consent